 Health Sciences Association of Alberta (HSAA)

-Psychologists at Alberta Health Services diagnose and treat emotional or adjustment problems in children, adults, families or groups.
+Psychologists at AHS diagnose and treat emotional or adjustment problems in children, adults, families or groups.
 They assess and treat the psychological factors associated with physical health problems.
 Some of the core duties can include performing screening and intake procedures, administering and interpreting psychological tests, providing psychological interventions, facilitating referrals and participating in formal research programs.

-Psychologists at Alberta Health Services spend much of their time in direct contact with clients and are employed at a number of different facilities including hospitals, clinics, and mental health facilities.
+Psychologists at AHS spend much of their time in direct contact with clients and are employed at a number of different facilities including hospitals, clinics, and mental health facilities.
 When working with their clients psychologists can be exposed to potentially violent and aggressive situations and may be required to travel during varying road and weather conditions.

 Psychologists can work full-time or part-time hours.
 They may apply for positions that are permanent or temporary depending on the department and facility needs.
 Shift schedules may include a combination of day, evening and weekend shifts, as well as on-call duty.